How to find the perfect customer for your next case study

 The reason case studies work so well is to do with something called future pacing, a sales and marketing technique that gets your customers to imagine their lives with your product in it.
 It’s kind of like the content marketing version of “try before you buy”.
 This technique is all about building empathy (which is another reason it’s so important to write case studies from your customer’s point of view).

-The last thing you want is to go to the trouble of getting a client on board, coming up with questions, writing, editing and designing a case study, only for it to fall flat.
+The last thing you want is to go to the trouble of getting a customer on board, coming up with questions, writing, editing and designing a case study, only for it to fall flat.
 Worse still be held up in a constant cycle of approvals (or disapprovals more like it!) never to see the light of day.

 1. The size of the company